Understand Your Pension Options

 You may be eligible to continue your employee basic life insurance and if applicable, optional spouse and dependent life insurance.
 Retirees under 65 are given this option in their pension package.

-Complete a new Group Life Beneficiary Designation (PDF, 269KB) form to make sure your information is up to date.
+Complete a new Group Life Beneficiary Designation (DOCX, 50KB) form to make sure your information is up to date.